-As with many health disorders or diseases, there are myths and misconceptions about Alzheimer’s disease.
-Misinformation can literally be deadly and can also delay diagnosis or treatment, so it's helpful to be informed.
+As with many health disorders or diseases, there are common Alzheimer's myths and misconceptions.
+Misinformation can be deadly and can also delay diagnosis or treatment, so it's helpful to be informed.

-Myth: Alzheimer's & dementia are the same thing.
+Alzheimer's and dementia are the same thing

 The types of dementia can vary: Lewy body dementia, vascular dementia, multiple strokes, and other brain diseases.
-Alzheimer's disease is a very specific kind of dementia.
+Alzheimer's disease is a specific kind of dementia.

-Occasional memory problems are not the same as the brain cell loss that happens in Alzheimer's disease.
+Occasional memory problems are not the same as the neurology changes that happen in Alzheimer's disease.
 If your memory loss impacts everyday life or activities, that might be a sign that it's something more than general aging.
 If this happens, see your doctor.

-Myth: Only elderly people get Alzheimer's.
+Only elderly people get Alzheimer's

-Fact: While the majority of people diagnosed with Alzheimer's are over the age of 65, it can be diagnosed in one’s 30s, 40s, or 50s.
+Fact: While the majority of people diagnosed with Alzheimer's are over the age of 65, it can be diagnosed in someone's 30s, 40s, or 50s.

 Fact: This myth arose in the 1960s and 1970s, but no study has ever found a link between exposure to everyday sources of aluminum and Alzheimer's disease.2

-Myth: Aspartame is a cause of Alzheimer's.
+Aspartame is a cause of Alzheimer's

 Fact: Aspartame, an artificial sweetener found in diet sodas, Nutrasweet, and Equal, has not been found to cause Alzheimer's disease or memory loss, despite more than 100 studies on it.2

 Fact: There was a theory that flu shots increased one's risk of Alzheimer's disease, but that doctor has since had his license suspended.2

 Fact: There is no association between having silver dental fillings and Alzheimer's disease.
 This myth likely has origins because in "silver" fillings, there is a little bit of mercury.
 However, studies have been done and there is no link showing any risk of silver fillings and Alzheimer's disease.2

-As of right now, there is no treatment available to stop the progression of the disease.
+As of right now, there is no treatment available to significantly delay or stop the progression of the disease.
 However, with intense scientific research efforts, there is hope for a cure.